ephemerallabs/wapu-apidocs/popup.rst

     Retrieve one or a list of Popups

     :arg integer id: A Popup ID.
 May be omitted to load all Popups available
+    :optparam datetime updated_at__gte: Load only Popups that were updated after the given datetime.
+Must be sent in ISO8601 format.
     :optparam boolean mine: Load only the current user's Popups.
 Must be a logged in request
     :optparam boolean with_deleted: Load Popups which have been marked deleted.
 Must be a logged in request.
 May only be set when **mine** is set to *True*
     :optparam boolean with_drafts: Load Popups which are marked as drafts.
 Must be a logged in request.
 May only be set when **mine** is set to *True*